 The culture of food and gastronomy is deeply rooted in the Basque tradition.
 You can find delicious evidence of this in the city and across the Basque Country from the bit-sized snacks of the pintxo bars to the tempting daily menus to the exquisite dishes of some of Europe’s master chefs.

-As home one of the most famous cities in the gastronomic and haute cuisine world, San Sebastian understandably has the highest number of Michelin per square meter globally.
+As one of the most famous cities in the gastronomic and haute cuisine world, San Sebastian understandably has the highest number of Michelin stars per square meter globally.
 In San Sebastian there are 16 Michelin stars shared among nine restaurants including Akelarre, Arzak, Martín Berasategui, Mugaritz, Alameda, Elkano, Kokotxa, Mirador de Ulia and Zuberoa.

 For a more economic option try out Pintxo+Pote!
 It’s a particular favorite for students as you can get a drink and a tasty snack for around 2€.
 Head to Amara on Wednesday, Gros on Thursdays or Egia on Fridays.
 It’s a great way to start the night and to meet the locals.

 The Basque cider houses are also a great way to interact with the locals.
 The cider is famous for is tart flavor and easy to drink.
 When visiting a cider house you’ll enjoy a traditional set menu with unlimited cider poured directly from the barrel to your glass.
-The menu usually consists of: salted cod omelet, fired cod with green peppers, charcoal-grilled beef rib chop (normally weighing in at around 2 kgs!) and a dessert of sheep’s cheese, quince jelly and walnuts.
-The cider houses are located just outside of San Sebastian and you get can to them by bus or taxi.
+The menu usually consists of salted cod omelet, fired cod with green peppers, charcoal-grilled beef rib chop (normally weighing in at around 2 kgs!) and a dessert of sheep’s cheese, quince jelly and walnuts.
+The cider houses are located in and just outside of San Sebastian and you get can to them by bus or taxi.

 The great outdoors